shuds13/vector-random123/README.md

 These tests show that the threefry generator on its own gains very impressive vectorisation performance - near perfect when taking into account the relative number of ALUs and vector units on each system.
 In particular KNL, when using the fast rol intrinsic has 16.3x over non-vectorised version - 100% vector efficiency.
-This should be supported from source code in future compiler verssions.
+This should be supported from source code in future compiler versions.
+The results below are all based on the threefry4x32 generator with the default 20 rounds.

 Comparison producing 64 million random numbers.